The IMPRS for Organismal Biology does not recruit new doctoral candidates in 2022!

-You can only apply via our three-tier electronical application process.
+You can only apply via our three-tier electronical application portal.
 Please do not send any other type of application by regular mail or email as they will be rejected.
 The application must be completed in English only.
-The online application produces your CV; therefore we do not require a separate CV from you.
-Besides the online application form, we need several documents from you.
-Documents that are not in English or German need to be translated.
+On top of the online application form, we need several certificates to be included.
+Certificates that are not in English or German need to be translated.
 You need to upload all the required documents as one single pdf-file.
 Please give yourself enough time to submit your application and do not wait until the last moment as technical difficulties or other problems might occur.
 The Max Planck Society and the University of Konstanz are equal opportunity employers.

-You will receive an email with your personal registration code and two links.
-One link will lead you to our online application form, the other link will lead your referees to the online recommendation form.
+- Once your registration was successful, you will receive an email with your personal registration code and two links.
+One link leads you to our online application form, the other is for your referees, to lead them to their online recommendation forms.

-Your academic background is verified by certificates of relevant university examinations (e.g. BSc and MSc degrees), and a detailed record of study / transcript (a list of attended courses and – if applicable – corresponding grades).
-Please include an explanation of the grading system at your university, since we get applications from all over the world but do not know all the different university grading systems (obviously, the German grading system does not need to be explained).
+- Your academic background is verified by certificates of relevant university examinations (e.g. BSc and MSc degrees), and a detailed record of study / transcript (a list of attended courses and – if applicable – corresponding grades).
+Please include an explanation of the grading system (Diploma supplement) from your university, since we get applications from all over the world but are not familiar with all the different university grading systems.
+German University grading system does not need to be explained.

-The official teaching language of the IMPRS for Organismal Biology is English.
-Therefore you need to convince us that your English proficiency is sufficient for immediately starting with your research work.
+- The official teaching language of the IMPRS for Organismal Biology is English.
+Therefore you need to prove that your English proficiency is sufficient for immediate commence with your research work.
 The best and most reliable way is an acceptable result in an internationally recognized test (e.g. TOEFL).
-Nevertheless, a verifiable higher education in English, or a reasonably long stay in an English speaking country are also convincing.
-However you wish to prove your English skills, we need it documented by a third party.
+Nevertheless, a verifiable higher education in English, or a reasonably long stay in an English speaking country may also be sufficient.
+Either way, you need to prove your English skills by a third party.

-Add further certificates that prove the given information in the application.
-But please, only provide documents which are important to support your application.
-Do not overload your application with certificates and documents of minor significance.
+- Add further certificates that prove the given information in the application.
+However, please only provide documents which are of significance to support your application.
+Do not overload your application with certificates and documents of minor importance.

 The applications are reviewed by all IMPRS for Organismal Biology faculty members.
-Based on their academic qualification, motivation, suitability for the program, and letters of recommendation, shortlisted applicants are invited to the Selection Symposium.
+Based on their academic qualification, motivation, suitability for the program/project, and letters of recommendation.
+Shortlisted candidates are invited to the Selection Symposium.

-During the Selection Symposium, the candidates are expected to present their most relevant research project and will meet the IMPRS faculty and students to discuss previous training and research experience, to evaluate future plans, and to learn more about the IMPRS program and ongoing research in the working groups.
-After the Selection Symposium, the IMPRS Board will select the candidates based on the suggestions of all IMPRS members.
+During the Selection Symposium, the candidates are expected to present their most relevant research project and will have the opportunity to meet with IMPRS faculty and students.
+There will be time enough to discuss previous training and research experience, to evaluate future plans, and to learn more about the IMPRS program and ongoing research in the working groups.
+After the Selection Symposium, the IMPRS Board makes the selection of the best suitable candidates, based on the suggestions/evaluations of all IMPRS members.